mstgnz/gopay/README.md

 GoPay is a modular payment integration service developed in Go.
 It abstracts different payment providers behind a single, standardized API, allowing developers to switch payment systems seamlessly without changing their codebase.

-## Features

-- **Unified API Interface**: Standardize diverse payment gateway APIs (Iyzico, OzanPay, Stripe, etc.) into a consistent format
-- **Plug-and-Play Architecture**: Easily switch between payment providers without code changes
-- **Provider Agnostic**: Add new payment gateways without disrupting existing implementations
-- **Traceability**: Comprehensive logging with Elasticsearch integration
-- **Microservice Ready**: Deploy as a standalone service in any architecture
-- **Container Support**: Ready for Docker deployment with minimal configuration
-- **Secure by Design**: Built-in callback authentication and security features

 ## Why GoPay?

 Each payment provider implements their own unique API structure with different request formats, response schemas, and authentication methods.
 GoPay abstracts these differences away by:

-1. Translating your standardized requests into provider-specific formats
+1. **Translating** your standardized requests into provider-specific formats
-2. Converting provider-specific responses into a consistent response format
+2. **Converting** provider-specific responses into a consistent response format
-3. Handling the complexities of each provider's authentication and security requirements
+3. **Handling** the complexities of each provider's authentication and security requirements

 ## How It Works